Marakusa/capyap/README.md

 The app uses Discord to authorize users.
 This makes it very quick and easy for the users to start using the app.

+### I will probably rewrite this in another language because Electron is well... not optimal for this

 ## Run manually
 ```
 git clone https://github.com/Marakusa/capyap.git